esg-epfl-apc/tools-astro/astropytools/README.md

 TODO: remote data, gammapy responses, astro archives
-TODO: complex operations to be expressed as tools
+TODO: complex operations to be expressed as tools? publish package every time?
+TODO: understand how to deal with containers